owenh000/asciidoctor-multipage/README.md

 ```
 $ asciidoctor -r asciidoctor-multipage -b multipage_html5 \
-    -D test/out test/fixtures/sample.adoc
+    -D test/out test/black-box-docs/sample/sample.adoc
 ```

-There is a sample document under `test/fixtures/` that showcases the extension's functionality.
+There is a sample document at `test/black-box-docs/sample/sample.adoc` that showcases the extension's functionality.
 The above command generates the HTML output and writes it to `test/out/`.
 View the output by loading `test/out/sample.html` in a browser.

 ## Sponsors and contributing